microsoft/pxt-microbit/docs/projects/micro-coin.md

 Have you heard about BitCoin and all those new Crypto currencies?
 Well micro:bit has **micro:coin** now!

+## How does it work?

+Each @boardname@ contains a **coin**, which is made of a **block chain**.
+To mine new blocks in the coin, the user should shake the @boardname@ and hope to be lucky!
+The block chain is public and cannot be modified so it's ok to share it.

+When a new block is found, it is added to the coin and broadcasted to the other @boardname@.
+When a block is received, the current chain is updated and so on.

+Each block is tagged with the device serial number so your score is the number of block successfully added to the chain.
+Happy mining!

 ## Full source code